 One note about these marshmallows; they are not good for roasting over a fire or subjecting to any kind of heat – they will just melt.
 A small price to pay for an otherwise very cool homemade confection.

-¾ cup Bourbon, rye or rum barrel-aged maple syrup
+- ¾ cup Bourbon, whiskey or rum barrel-aged maple syrup

 Line a 9 x 13 baking dish with parchment paper or foil.
 Coat lightly with cooking spray and dust with powdered sugar.

 Add the gelatin to 1/2 cup warm water in a small bowl.
 Stir until dissolved